,

 Before we can discuss the cutting process, it’s essential to understand that baseball cards start as large sheets, typically referred to as uncut sheets.
 These sheets contain multiple baseball cards printed in a grid pattern.
 Meticulous planning goes into the design of these sheets.
 They take into account not just the placement of each card, but also the cutting paths and margins.

 The baseball card printing process begins with the creation of high-resolution digital files.
-Printing plates are produced from these files.
+These files are used to create the printing plates.
 The plates are integral to offset printing, the method most commonly used in card production.
 Offset printing involves transferring ink from a plate to a rubber blanket, then onto the card stock.
 In printing, a four-color process (CMYK: cyan, magenta, yellow, and black) applies each color in layers.
 Separate passes can add additional foils or layers.

 The card stock itself is typically a high-quality, sturdy material that can withstand handling and maintain its shape over time.
 Manufacturers must consider the thickness of the stock, as it can affect the cutting process and the final product.